 Threshold on debt refinancing indicator - showing the average time for re-financing the debt is calculated within this Strategy.
-In addition, indicator of average time to re-fixing (showing the average time for changing the interest rates of the debt portfolio) is also calculated.
-More precisely, in order to protect the central government debt portfolio against the re-financing risk, limit on re-financing risk - minimum threshold of "average time to maturity" indicator in 2021 is determined to be 4 years.
-Furtheron, in order to protect the central government debt portfolio against the interest rate risk, minimum threshold of "average time to refixing" indicator in 2021 is determined to be 3 years.
+This indicator also shows the portion of central government debt portfolio falling due in the course of the next year.
+In addition, indicator of average time to re-fixing (showing the average time for re-setting the interest rates on the debt portfolio) is also calculated.
+More precisely, in order to protect the central government debt portfolio against the re-financing risk, limit on re-financing risk - minimum threshold of "average time to maturity" indicator in 2023 is determined to be 4 years.
+Moreover, in order to protect the central government debt portfolio against the interest rate risk, minimum threshold of "average time to re-fixing" indicator in 2023 is determined to be 3 years.